 What is a quitclaim deed, and what is the process for executing one?

-In legal terms, quitclaim deeds are documents used to transfer a grantor’s interests in a real estate property to a grantee, but do not guarantee the state of the title in a title insurance policy.
+In legal terms, quitclaim deeds are documents used to transfer a grantor’s interests in a real estate property to a grantee but do not guarantee the state of the title in a title insurance policy.
 Title insurance is an insurance policy that protects the buyer or secured lender in the event of an undiscovered defect in the title.
 Oftentimes, quitclaim deeds are used when the grantor and grantee are on amicable terms and are transferring ownership of the title.

 What are the pros of quitclaim deeds in New Jersey?

-Some of the advantages of quitclaim deeds and the reason for the popularity are the efficiency and simplicity that come with using definite and non-definite vis-à-vis legal properties.
+Some of the advantages of quitclaim deeds and the reason for their popularity are the efficiency and simplicity that come with using definite and non-definite vis-à-vis legal properties.
 Most often, properties being transferred are for family or a person with whom the grantor and grantee have a mutual relationship, and the transfer documents need to be completed promptly.

 What are the cons of quitclaim deeds?